-Maharashtra Cabinet approves renaming of Versova-Bandra Sea Link after Savarkar
+Versova-Bandra Sea Link to be named Veer Savarkar Setu

+The Maharashtra Cabinet also approved a proposal to name Mumbai Trans Harbour Link after former Prime Minister Atal Bihari Vajpayee.

-The Maharashtra Cabinet on Wednesday gave approval to rename the Versova-Bandra Sea Link after Hindutva ideologue VD Savarkar, reported PTI.
+The Maharashtra Cabinet on Wednesday gave approval to name the Versova-Bandra Sea Link after Hindutva ideologue VD Savarkar, reported PTI.

-On May 28, the 140th birth anniversary of Savarkar, Maharashtra Chief Minister Eknath Shinde had announced that the bridge will be renamed as “Veer Savarkar Setu”.
+On May 28, the 140th birth anniversary of Savarkar, Maharashtra Chief Minister Eknath Shinde had announced that the bridge will be renamed “Veer Savarkar Setu”.

 The 17 kilometer-long sea link, which is under construction, will connect Andheri to the Bandra-Worli Sea Link as part of the coastal road.

-After the state Cabinet meeting on Wednesday, Shinde also said that the Mumbai Trans Harbour Link will be renamed after former Prime Minister Atal Bihari Vajpayee.
+After the state Cabinet meeting on Wednesday, Shinde also said that the Mumbai Trans Harbour Link will be named after former Prime Minister Atal Bihari Vajpayee.

 The bridge will be known as Atal Bihari Vajpayee Smruti Nhava Sheva Atal Setu.
 The infrastructure project, which is expected to be completed by December, will connect Mumbai to Navi Mumbai.